 Learn the rules of the Checkmate battle.

-Checkmate is a 5 on 5 crew-battle with direct KO ROUNDS.
+Checkmate is a 5 on 5 crew-battle with direct KO rounds.

 After the first dancer started the battle, one dancer of the opposing crew has to answer.
-Immediately after this two runs, the judges decide who was better.
+Immediately after these two runs, the judges decide who was better.
 The team that is starting the next round is always the crew that won the round before.

 The loser has to leave the dancefloor and is out.
 So, one Crew, has four dancers left, the other Crew still 5.
 The winning crew is the one that eliminates all dancers from the opposing crew, or that has the most dancers left on the dance floor after a maximum battle time of 15 minutes.

 Two of the dancers from each crew have unique abilities and are therefore called: